WonderTools/TutorialsMongoDb/Day1.md

 #### Geospatial queries

-This we will see in a connected DB since Third party mapping services such as Mapbox are not available in Compass Isolated Edition.
+This we will see in a connected DB since third party mapping services such as Mapbox are not available in Compass Isolated Edition.